Do you know that Czech crystal is not just glasses, vases, bowls and decanters, but also jewelery and various accessories?

 Some people compare decantation to the "Chinese tea ritual".
 It is often an experience of the wine culture.

-There are up to three reasons for decantation:
+There can be up to three reasons for decantation:

 1) If we decant to remove the sediment, it is important to let the bottle stand still for 2 days, or to lie in a decantation basket.